Skip to Main Content

 What are metrics?

 Altmetrics is used to refer to "alternative metrics" and are generally article-level metrics.
-Altmetrics attempts to fill a gap in more traditional metrics by using a more comprehensive range of sources, such as social media, news outlets, blog posts, and citation managers, in addition to citation and download counts to determine the impact (or "attention") of scholarship.
+Altmetrics attempts to fill a gap in more traditional metrics by using a more comprehensive range of sources, such as social media, news outlets, blog posts, and citation managers, in addition to citation and download counts to determine the online impact (or "attention") of scholarship.

 How do I use metrics to demonstrate the impact of my scholarship?

-Depending on the type of scholarship or creative work you have produced and depending on your research field, there are several options available for you.
+Depending on the type of scholarly or creative work you have produced and depending on your research field, there are several options available for you.
 Any metric should be used with the understanding that it may not create an entirely accurate picture of the impact of your scholarship.
 Many metrics, for example, don't differentiate between positive and negative attention.
 Below are some suggestions for how you can use metrics to demonstrate the reach of your work.

 • Use a mixture of qualitative and quantitative evidence to support your claims of influence, engagement, use, and impact.